Music Terms beginning with "A"

 - Grave - Musical Marking - Play in a slow, solemn, and serious style.

 - Half-step - Music Theory - A half-step is the smallest interval in a chromatic scale.
 For example, imagine a piano and move from a white key to the next adjacent black key.
 This would be a half-step.

 - Harmony - Music Theory - Simultaneous sounding of musical notes/pitches that produce chords that are pleasing to listen to.
 It is the opposite of dissonance.
-Some traditionally harmonic intervals are the Major third, Major fourth, Major fifth.
+Some traditional harmonic intervals are the Major third, Major fourth, and Major fifth.

 - Heptatonic - Music Theory - A scale that has seven pitches per octave.
-This would include the Major and minor scale.
+This would include the Major and minor scales.

 - Hymn - Musical Form - A religious song.

 - Instrumentation - Music Theory - A term that refers to the selection of instruments that are playing in a piece or section.